Kyberturvallisuuden-kurssi/Exercises/Week4/README.md

-Introduction to Practical Cyber Security Testing - Week 4
+Introduction to Practical Cyber Security Testing - Week 4: Network assessment
 ====

 ## About the lab

+Topic: OWASP, burp suite, SQL injection, CVE&CWE

 TODO: add descriptory text about the lab and this week's topic